 According to the medical practice and research group Mayo Clinic™, passive-aggressive people tend to express their negative feelings harmfully, but indirectly.
 Instead of dealing with issues, they behave in ways that veil their hostility and mask their discontent.

 If you're not encouraged to be open and honest about your feelings from an early age, you might use passive-aggressive behavior as an alternative to addressing issues head on.
 For example, you might sulk, withdraw from people emotionally, or find indirect ways to communicate how you feel.

 Passive-aggressive people may mask their real feelings and claim that things are "fine."
-Nevertheless, you can often spot when their actions subtly contradict their words.
+But you can often spot when their actions subtly contradict their words.

 Another common passive-aggressive behavior is to be disruptive.
-You may delegate a task to a team member that he doesn't want to do, so he leaves it to the last moment and does it poorly.
-Or, he might shirk his responsibilities, such as by taking a sick day just before an important presentation, as a form of "retaliation."
+You may delegate a task to a team member that they don't want to do, so they leave it to the last moment and do it poorly.
+Or, they might shirk their responsibilities, by taking a sick day just before an important presentation, for instance, as a form of "retaliation."

 Passive-aggressive people often have difficulty taking responsibility for their own actions, and blame others for their mistakes.
 You'll find that issues at work, for example, are never their fault.
 Or, if they're late for a meeting or don't complete a project on time, it's because of someone else.